Black Orpheus

 Breno Mello - Orpheus

 The male lead, Orfeu, was portrayed by Breno Mello.
 He was not an actor but rather a professional soccer player.
-Marcel Camus encountered Mello while walking in Rio.
+Marcel Camus was casting for his male lead unsuccessfully, and then encountered Mello while walking in Rio.
 Mello's physical beauty caught Camus' attention and Camus offered Mello the role.